Ex-boarding school for Native children owning up to its past

 That includes giving former students a chance to tell their stories, whether in public settings or confidentially.

-It will also involve a deep dive into school archives.
-“The stories that records and archives tell are sometimes ones that we don’t want to hear,” Black Elk said.
+It will also involve a deep dive into school archives, even if it yields stories “we don’t want to hear,” Black Elk said.

 Earlier this year in Canada, specialists using ground-penetrating radar discovered hundreds of unmarked graves at former school sites.
-The discoveries reopened historical wounds years after a 2015 report by the Truth and Reconciliation Commission of Canada said residential schools were often abusive, unsanitary and unsafe, where children died from disease and fires “in numbers that would not have been tolerated” anywhere else.
+A 2015 report by the Truth and Reconciliation Commission of Canada said residential schools were often abusive, unsanitary and unsafe.

 While school conditions varied across the U.S. and Canada, and some former students say they had positive experiences, even schools with better track records were serving in the larger project of cultural assimilation — what some call cultural genocide.